DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 What are the characteristics of the Bitcoin blockchain?

 The goal of the Bitcoin blockchain is to be an open and censorship-resistant protocol (communication system).
 Therefore, it has the following characteristics: it is a decentralized open and public blockchain that uses cryptography and PoW consensus method to aim immutability.

+What is a Smart Contract?

+- It is a contract in the sense that it is an agreement between the parties that interact with it.
+- It is "smart" in the sense that it is a program stored in a blockchain.
+The transactions that happen in it are processed by the blockchain, which means they can be sent automattically without a third party.

+What does turing complete mean?

+Complete.

+What is the Oracle problem?

+Some SC applications need real world data (for example, the price of an asset, the identity of a person or an educational certificate).
+In order to fulfill that requirement, they use Oracles.
+The Oracle problem consist on how to achieve descentralization in an oracle.

+What is an Oracle?

+An Oracle is a device that bring world data into a blockchain or execute some computation process outside the blockchain.